 - Perks: Teachers at nonprofit private schools may qualify for forgiveness, depending on whether the school provides a qualifying education as defined by state law.

 - What to watch out for: If you’re eligible, your loans won’t be canceled all at once.
-Instead, up to 15 percent of your student loan balances may be canceled per year during the first and second years you hold an eligible teaching position.
-Another 20 percent of your balances may be canceled per year during years three and four.
-Finally, 30 percent may be canceled after your fifth year of eligible employment.
+Instead, 15 percent of your student loan balances will be canceled per year during the first and second years you hold an eligible teaching position.
+Another 20 percent of your balances will be canceled per year during years three and four.
+Finally, 30 percent will be canceled after your fifth year of eligible employment.

 Aside from the federal student loan forgiveness programs above, you should take time to search for available teacher benefits in your state and local area.
 In some cases, you may even be able to combine multiple teacher student loan forgiveness programs and amplify the savings potential.

-If you can’t afford to keep up with your regular repayment schedule at this time, you can also talk to your student loan servicer about forbearance or deferment options.
-(Special payment suspension options are available on federal student loans due to the coronavirus pandemic.)
-Income-based repayment plans may also be worth considering, depending on your financial situation and the size of your household.
+If you can’t afford to keep up with your regular repayment schedule at this time and don’t qualify for existing teacher loan forgiveness programs, you can talk to your student loan servicer about forbearance or deferment options.
+Income-driven repayment plans may also be worth considering, depending on your financial situation and the size of your household.